giacomoManto/mastermindSolver/README.md

 ## Most Occurences

 For this attempt the alogirithm found the most occuring color within the possible moves for each of the four positions and if it was a possible move, guessed those colors for their respective spaces.
-The code for makeGuess in solver was as follows:
+The code for makeGuess in solver is as follows:
 ```Python
 first = {}
 second = {}